You Have 6 New Netflix Treats To Binge This Weekend. Here's What To Watch First

 Halloween Weekend is here, but unlike years past — which were dominated by the season premieres of horror blockbuster series like Chilling Adventures of Sabrina and Stranger Things — Netflix isn’t doing a big spooky push in 2020.

 The only place you’ll find real scares on Friday, October 30, is in His House, an England-set horror movie starring Lovecraft Country breakout Wunmi Mosaku.
 Beyond that chilling flick, Netflix is looking forward.
-Earlier this week, the streaming service debuted Holidate, its first holiday rom-com of the year.
+Earlier this week, the streaming service debuted Holidate, its first festive rom-com of the year.
 The holiday-obsessed movie is star Emma Roberts’ latest smaller-budget romance after last year’s Little Italy.
-Netflix also served up star-studded Sarah Cooper: Everything’s Fine, its first comedy special from the pioneer of politics TikTok, which could easily serve as your 45-minute Election Day distraction.
+Netflix also served up star-studded Sarah Cooper: Everything’s Fine, its first comedy special from the pioneer of politics TikTok.

 Elsewhere on Netflix, you’ll find the end of a mafia drama, a beautiful new anime, and more.